Archdiocese of Lyon: Cathedral and Chapter

 The cathedral of the diocese of Lyon was originally dedicated to S. Stephen, but the dedication to S. John the Baptist was added later.
 The cathedral was administered by a corporation called the Chapter, which consisted of eight dignities and thirty-two canon-counts.
 The dignities were: the Dean, the Archdeacon, the Precentor, the Cantor, the Chamberlain, tÉhe Aedituus, the Provost, and the Chorus master.
-Each candidate for an canonry had to demonstrate nobility on both sides of his family for at least four generations.
+Each candidate for a canonry had to demonstrate nobility on both sides of his family for at least four generations.

 Hugh of Die (1081–1106), the successor of Saint Gebuin, friend of Saint Anselm, and for a while legate of Gregory VII in France and Burgundy, had differences later on with Victor III, who excommunicated him for a time.
 Pope Paschal II came to Lyon, and on 29 January 1107 (1106, Roman Style), consecrated the church of Ainay Abbey, and dedicated one of its altars in honour of the Immaculate Conception.
 The Feast of the Immaculate Conception was solemnized at Lyon about 1128, perhaps at the instance of Saint Anselm of Canterbury, and Saint Bernard wrote to the canons of Lyon to complain that they should not have instituted a feast without consulting the pope.